 Sometimes the negative feelings you have don't matter that much and they do fade.
 But more often than not, when we suppress them they don't fade.
 They're just left undealt with.

 The scenarios I mentioned above, I've been through many times.
-I know we all have been at times.
-I know I still will go through times when negative events happen or emotions occur at unprecedented times.
-I'm only seventeen, there's much to come.
+I know I still will go through times when negative events happen or intense emotions occur at unprecedented times.

 Meet the Shackle Effect.

 Shackles?
 I don't have any shackles on me, even though I'm suppressing negative feelings - you might be thinking.